zilishen/documentation/content/nms/nginx-agent/install-nginx-plus-advanced-metrics.md

 ---
-title: Install NGINX Plus Metrics Module
+title: Install NGINX Plus Metrics Module for API Connectivity Manager
-description: Follow the steps in this guide to install the F5 NGINX Plus dynamic metrics module and configure NGINX Agent to push app-centric metrics to NGINX Management Suite.
+description: Follow the steps in this guide to install the F5 NGINX Plus dynamic metrics module and configure NGINX Agent to push app-centric metrics to API Connectivity Manager.
 weight: 110
 toc: true
 type: how-to
 docs: DOCS-1099
 ---

+{{< eol-call-out "warning" "End of Sale Notice:" >}} F5 NGINX is announcing the End of Sale (EoS) for NGINX Instance Manager API Connectivity Manager Module, effective January 1, 2024.

+F5 maintains generous lifecycle policies that allow customers to continue support and receive product updates.
+Existing API Connectivity Manager Module customers can continue to use the product past the EoS date.
+License renewals are not available after September 30, 2024.

+See our End of Sale announcement for more details. {{< /eol-call-out >}}

 ## Overview

-The F5 NGINX Plus metrics module is a dynamic module that you can install on your NGINX Plus data plane instances.
-The metrics module reports advanced, app-centric metrics and dimensions like “application name” or “gateway” to the NGINX Agent, which then aggregates and publishes the data to the NGINX Management Suite.
-Advanced, app-centric metrics are used by particular NGINX Management Suite modules for features associated with HTTP requests.
+The F5 NGINX Plus metrics module is a dynamic module that you can install on your NGINX Plus data plane instances for use with API Connectivity Manager.
+The metrics module reports advanced, app-centric metrics and dimensions like “application name” or “gateway” to the NGINX Agent, which then aggregates and publishes the data to API Connectivity Manager.
+Advanced, app-centric metrics are used by particular API Connectivity Manager for features associated with HTTP requests.

+This module is not required or necessary for NGINX Instance Manager.

 ---

 ## Before You Begin

 Complete the following prerequisites before proceeding with the steps in this guide.
-This guide assumes that you have NGINX Management Suite installed and configured.
+This guide assumes that you have NGINX Management Suite installed and configured with the API Connectivity Manager module.

-- Check that your NGINX data plane instances are running **NGINX Plus R24 or later**.
+- Check that your NGINX data plane instances are running **NGINX Plus R24** (last supported version of this module is NGINX Plus R33).

   To see which version of NGINX Plus is running on your instance, run the following command: